fotock/cold-coder/security/openssl-cnf-for-ca-client-server.md

 x509_extensions	= usr_cert		# The extensions to add to the cert

-# Comment out the following two lines for the "traditional"
-# (and highly broken) format.
 name_opt 	= ca_default		# Subject Name options
 cert_opt 	= ca_default		# Certificate field options